symfony/symfony-docs/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Like a real browser, the Client and Crawler objects can be used to interact
-with the page you're served:
+with the page you are served:

 .. _testing-links: